arangodb/arangodb/Documentation/UserManual/Foxx.md

 Overview
 ========

+An application built with Foxx is written in JavaScript and deployed to ArangoDB directly.
+ArangoDB serves this application, you do not need a separate application server.

+Think of an Foxx app as a typical web app similar to any other web app using other technologies.
+A Foxx app provides one or more URLs, which can either be accessed directly from the browser or from a backend application written e.g. in Ruby or C#.
+A Foxx app has a routing, accesses data (in ArangoDB), manipulates data, it can deliver static HTML pages, CSS, Images and much more.

 The typical request to a Foxx application will work as follows (only conceptually, a lot of the steps are cached in reality):

 1. The request is routed to a Foxx application depending on the mount point
 2. The according controller of this application is determined (via something called the manifest file)
 3. The request is then routed to a specific handler in this controller